Singapore Dollar General Info

 Singapore’s currency is of special importance to the country’s central bank, the Monetary Authority of Singapore (MAS).
 Unlike other central banks which tighten or ease monetary policy by adjusting a national interest rate, the MAS achieve the same end via management of Singapore dollar exchange rates – an unconventional method which has served the country well since its introduction in 1981.

 Because of its importance to monetary policy, the value of the Singapore dollar is managed carefully under a ‘managed float’ regime and is not truly freely floating.
 Its value is managed against a basket of currencies from the country’s major trading partners and the trade-weighted Singapore dollar exchange rate is restricted by the central bank to moves within a specified range, the boundaries of which are announced every six months.

 The currency’s all-time valuation low against the US dollar occurred in September 1985 when USD/SGD reached 2.31.
 Its all-time high came in August 2011 when USD/SGD fell to just 1.2.

 SGD - Market View

-1 Day 1 Week: Singapore Dollar was friday up against the United States Dollar with the SGD/USD at 0.7210, a rise of 0.24% but remains down for the last 7 days with a drop of -0.86%.
+1 Day 1 Week: Singapore Dollar starts the week even against the United States Dollar with the SGD/USD at 0.7336 and up for the last 7 days with a rise of 0.1%.